CrispClover/AssetStudio/README.md

 I will make a tutorial video in the very near future.

 ### Getting started
 First, open the Map called "Studio" located in the main folder, then run the Editor Utility Widget, also located in the main folder.
-An Actor to display a Static Mesh is already located in the Level - you can set the mesh to be displayed using the Editor Widget.
-(You might have to scroll down to see the details of the Mesh Actor).
+An Actor to display a Static Mesh is already located in the Level - you can set the mesh to be displayed using the Editor Widget under the "Meshes" tab.

 You can find all the Blueprints in the "BPs"-Folder.
 For now you'll have to explore the options in the Widget by yourself.
 Update coming soon!